pwrdwnsys/gmc-faq/README.md

 #### Can monsters be killed?

 Yes, triggering a well-timed TNT crate will kill most monsters that fall in its radius of explosion.
+Some monsters may also die on contact with a core.

 ### Arcade Mini Games